LAC-Tech/website/static/blog/240319 The Four Kinds of Supply Chain Data Capture.md

 Outside and Inside are not relative to your organisation; they simply refer to data originally captured in the same data formats you use in your own data system.
 You can create Outside data internally, and Inside data externally, as we shall see.

-(My spark of inspiration came from the concepts of "Data on the Outside Inside" & "Data on the Outside" by Pat Helland, first coined in 2005 and later [distilled in 2016](https://queue.acm.org/detail.cfm?id=2884038), though I've taken it in a slightly different direction.)
+(My spark of inspiration came from "Data on the Outside Inside" & "Data on the Outside" by Pat Helland, [first coined in 2005](https://www.cidrdb.org/cidr2005/papers/P12.pdf) and later [distilled in 2016](https://queue.acm.org/detail.cfm?id=2884038) - though I have taken it in a different direction).
 ## Indirect, Direct, Manual & Automatic
 No we move onto data capture.
 First off, let's define "data capture" as simply acquiring inside data.